 Welcome to The Peterborough Association for the Blind

 We are a registered charity dedicated to helping visually impaired people and their carers find the right level of support and to help them maintain their quality of life.
 We already support and provide services to around 350 members and that number is growing at a rapid pace.
-In 2013 alone there were nearly 1000 new Peterborough residents registering as blind or partially sighted.
 According to the RNIB, this now makes an estimated 4,640 local people living with severe sight loss and why PAB are committed to offer the ongoing help and support that they might need.

 Losing your sight or having a family member or friend who has suffered sight loss can be a difficult time.
 We can guide you through the process of registering as blind or partially sighted and provide information on the role of social services and other organisations that can help you, your family and carers.